vatesfr/xen-orchestra/@xen-orchestra/web/docs/tests/testing-components.md

 ])
 ```

 - `VtsStateHero` renders its own wording ahead of the slot: an `all-done` hero reads `'All good!Patches up to date'`.
-Assert the part the component owns with `toContain`.
+Assert the part the component owns with `toContain` on `findStateHeroText(wrapper)`.

 ## Routing